 That’s why nutritionists recommend keeping a food diary.
 However, when a patient tells this lie, they also often alter their food record.
-They do this also to avoid being scolded by the specialist.
+They do this also to avoid being scolded by the doctor.

 This may seem like a minor lie, but it increases the risk of complications.
-In addition, it can delay or prevent the desired goal, such as losing weight or reducing glucose levels.
+In addition, it can delay or prevent certain health goals, such as losing weight or reducing glucose levels.

 3. “I’m taking my prescribed medication as always”

-We know that it’s sometimes annoying to remember to take that pill.
+We know that it’s sometimes annoying to remember to take this or that pill.
 In other cases, it may simply be impossible for you to afford prescription drugs and you would rather lie.

 Don’t do it.
 It’s better to talk to your doctor.
 She or he can help you look for some alternatives like:

-- Accessing medical samples s/he receives directly from laboratories.
+- Accessing medical samples they receive directly from laboratories.

 - Changing the medication you now have to other generic and cheaper ones.